Welcome to Maple Class

 will be looking at

-In Science this term we are learning about materials.
+In Science this term we are learning about Animals including Humans.

 The children will be able to identify

-We will also be studying the season of Autumn by noticing and describing the world around us.
+We will also be studying the season of Spring by noticing and describing the world around us.

 Our topic this